jordiclive/jordiclive.github.io/books.md

 A great, complementary talk by Farmelo can be found [here](https://www.youtube.com/watch?v=YfYon2WdR40)

-I found this book to the most remarkable page-turner.
+I found this book to be the most remarkable page-turner.
 Farmelo is obsessed with his subject but he is also an assiduous, observant and fair biographer.
 The book reveals Paul Dirac’s fragility, along with the awesome intellectual power as a young man: *The Principles of Quantum Mechanics*, is still an acclaimed text today, due to Dirac’s inspired clarity.
-Dirac’s humble origins were completely atypical, especially compared to the quantum physicists avant-garde; this book describes how this quiet man ended up living the most incredible life, becoming often involved in the defining historical events of the period.
+Dirac’s humble origins were completely atypical, especially compared to the avant-garde quantum physicists; this book describes how this quiet man ended up living the most incredible life, becoming often involved in the defining historical events of the period.
 Dirac set off the chain-reaction of physicists predicting particles through thought alone.

 Conversely, I did not find Dirac altogether that strange a character, Henry Cavendish or Nikola Tesla were stranger.
 However, Dirac’s unconventional love letters to his wife, Manci (Margit Wigner), during their courtship are a highlight of the book.